 Back to Clara…

 After an entire day of self-filming, loaded with hours of raw footage (mistake #1) and multiple takes of various shots to incorporate in her videos.

 Clara checks out competitors in her category of expertise (mistake #2).
 She notes that most of them seem to be just one long continuous shot of themselves speaking direct-to-camera aka a Talking Head format (where the presenter’s head and shoulders are visible and confined within the frame or screen).

-Clara’s intuition tells her that this kind of format too one-dimensional.
+Clara’s intuition tells her that this kind of format is too one-dimensional.
 As a viewer Clara struggles to pay attention, her eyes dart around her office, searching for more visual stimulation than these talking-head videos are providing.

 For Clara, this format reminds her of the many emotionless lectures and PowerPoint presentations she had to attend.
-She muses that she’d rather chew tinfoil then continue watching.
+She muses that she’d rather chew tinfoil than continue watching.

 Her instincts tell her that this format would be better suited as an audio podcast.
 She’s not alone.
 Sure enough, Clara clicks away to explore another video for ideas (mistake #3)…